MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-service-price-management.md

 Finally, service price group statistics and standard reports let you keep track of the profitability of each service price group.

 ## <a name="service-price-adjustment-groups"></a>Service Price Adjustment Groups
-You use service price adjustment groups to set up the different types of price adjustments.
-For example, you can set up a service price adjustment group that adjusts prices for spare parts, one that adjust prices for labour, one that adjusts prices for costs, and so on.
+You use service price adjustment groups to set up the different types of price adjustments for service lines.
+For example, you can set up a service price adjustment group that adjusts prices for spare parts, one that adjusts prices for labour, one that adjusts prices for costs, and so on.
 You can also specify whether the service price adjustment should be applied to just one specific item or resource, or to all items or resources.

-Each service price adjustment group holds the information about the adjustments that you want to make on the service lines.

-The service price adjustment function does not apply to service items that belong to service contracts.
+The service price adjustment function does not apply to service items under the following conditions:

+* The item belongs to service contracts.
 You can only adjust the service prices of items that are part of a service order.
-You cannot adjust the price of a service item if it has a warranty.
-You cannot adjust the price of a service item on a service order if the service line linked to it has been posted as invoice, either fully or in part.
+* If the service item has a warranty.
+* If the service line has been posted as invoice, either fully or partially.

 When you run the service price adjustment function, all of the discounts in the order will be replaced by the values of the service price adjustment.